maxvollmer/Half-Life-VR/___mod/vr/README.txt

 Hand model based on high poly hand model by Willdabeast and HEV arms textures by JohnChronic: https://gamebanana.com/skins/157391

 ====
-Female scientist model by 23-down.
-Full info and further credits in models/scientist_fem_readme.txt
+Female scientist model based on model by 23-down.
+Modified to add missing animations.
+Full info and further credits in models/femalesci_readme.txt

 ====
 This mod uses the ReactPhysics3D physics library